There’s a great song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 This well-intended onboarding method is usually the result of turning what was a new member welcome kit (sent through the mail) into a digital format.
 In doing so, organizations often put as much new member information as possible into one or two emails (welcome messaging, instructions for creating an account, benefits summary, notification of upcoming events, contact us information—just to name a few).
 A digital fulfillment experience CAN work, but it’s more easily consumable if split up into a series of emails (Tip: we suggest 8 to 10 sent every 3 to 5 days).

 #3 Over-boarding instead of onboarding

 In many organizations everyone wants a piece of the action and a chance to communicate with members.
 Marketing, publishing, events and advertising teams often have their own individual goals in mind and their own communication strategy to accomplish those goals.
 Onboarding turns into over-boarding when there is no single decision maker determining which stakeholders get access to the members (and in what priority).
 The result is a member experience that is overwhelming, disjointed and oftentimes includes too much “selling.”
-To reduce this risk, we recommend having new members in a state of “quarantine” for the first 30 days with tight controls over who has access to them.
+To avoid putting your member relationship at risk, we recommend having new members in a state of “quarantine” for the first 30 days with tight controls over who has access to them.

 #4 No member “pulse” check

 It’s important to ask your new member how they’re feeling about their experience with your organization soon after they join, as well as after some time has passed.
 Organizations often overlook this and only ask how they’re doing AFTER it’s too late and members have failed to renew.
 Send your active listening survey when the relationship starts so you have a baseline of how people felt when the purchase was still shiny and new.
 Then survey them again after 6 months.
 Compare your answers at each point in the member journey and you’ll likely find clues that could indicate if something changed in their experience that might put them at risk of not renewing.